apnadkarni/blt/doc/filmstrip.rst

 *index*
   The number of the frame.
 Indices start from 0.
 The index number of a frame can change as other frames are added, deleted, or moved.
-There are also special non-numeric indices that can be used.
+There are also the following special non-numeric indices.

   **active**
     This is the frame whose grip is where the mouse pointer is currently